Farmstead Arts presents lectures on a variety of topics including history, preservation and the arts.

 2:00 pm in the Farmhouse

-Carol has been particularly fascinated by the history of technology and women’s history.
+She has always been particularly fascinated by the history of technology and women’s history.
 For more information on her Telling Her Stories presentations, check out the website tellingherstories.com.

 Lectures are held in the Farmhouse at Farmstead Arts